mocktomata/mocktomata/packages/mocktomata/README.md

 ## `komondor`

-Hi, I'm `komondor`.
+Hi, This is `komondor`.

 <!-- markdownlint-disable-next-line -->
 I used to be a guard dog. <img src="./../../images/komondor.jpg" alt="komondor" width="20"/>

-BUt now, I'm one of the four automata in the [mocktomata] family.
+But nowadays, I'm one of the four automata in the [mocktomata] family.

 I also have an alias `kd` if you think my name is too long.